What Is Hemp & Why Is July National Hemp Month?

-There was also additional pressure from the rope, paper, and other textile producers to ban hemp production as the affordability and effectiveness of hemp-based products were destroying their profits.
+There was also additional pressure from the rope, paper, and other textile producers to ban hemp production because the affordability and effectiveness of hemp-based products were destroying their industries’ profits.

 The result of this fear-and-greed-based campaign was the Marihuana Tax Act of 1937.
 This act prohibited the consumption of cannabis and heavily regulated hemp production, only allowing government-approved hemp producers to grow or sell a certain amount.

 Shortly after the act went into law, however, World War II broke out, and the “Hemp for Victory” campaign began as a way to help supply the army with the rope and other hemp-based textiles it needed to fight at full strength.

 While this was seen as a possible revival of the hemp industry in America, that hope would prove to be short-lived.
 When the war was over, many of the domestic paper, rope, and textile manufacturers went right back to lobbying against hemp production.
 Shortly after that, hemp would all but disappear from American farms.

 Luckily for America, while the U.S. was banishing and demonizing hemp, researchers in Israel were busy studying a new compound found in hemp, known as cannabidiol (CBD).
 These researchers, led by Robert Mechoulam, discovered that CBD reacted with the body’s endocannabinoid system to influence overall well-being.